-Cornell College, a residential-undergraduate liberal arts college, is seeking a physical chemist for a 2-year, Visiting Assistant Professor position beginning fall 2022.
-Primary teaching responsibilities will include courses in Introductory and Physical Chemistry.
+Cornell College, a private undergraduate liberal arts college, is seeking a physical chemist beginning fall 2023 for a two year, Visiting Assistant Professor position with the possibility of extending the appointment to three years.
+Primary teaching responsibilities will include courses in General and Physical Chemistry.
 A Ph.D. is required.
+Candidates with an ABD will be considered for a Lecturer appointment.

-The department seeks individuals committed to excellence and innovation in undergraduate education and will provide extensive mentoring to our diverse students.
-The candidate will have the opportunity to contribute to the departments' strong commitment to student-faculty research, including participation in our 8-week Cornell Summer Research Institute (https://www.cornellcollege.edu/research/ ).
-The College strongly supports STEM education and routinely provides internal funding to facilitate student-faculty research.
-The Chemistry department is located in the newly built Russell Science Center which houses a variety of instrumentation to support coursework and research projects, including several types of spectrometers (UV-vis, fluorescence, atomic absorption, and a 400 MHz NMR), chromatography equipment (HPLC, GCMS, FPLC, and flash), and an atomic force microscope.
+The department seeks individuals committed to excellence and innovation in undergraduate education and will provide extensive mentoring as well as previous teaching materials.
+The candidate will have the opportunity to contribute to the department’s strong commitment to student-faculty research, including participation in our 8-week Cornell Summer Research Institute (https://www.cornellcollege.edu/research/).
+The Chemistry department is located in the newly built Russell Science Center which houses instrumentation to support coursework and research projects, including several types of spectrometers (UV-vis, IR, fluorescence, atomic emission, and a 400 MHz NMR), chromatography equipment (HPLC, GCMS, FPLC, and flash), and an atomic force microscope.

 Because Cornell College values diversity and strives to create a welcoming community in which all individuals are respected and included, the entire campus community engages in dialogue around issues of difference, identity, and ideology.
-The College is committed to fostering a faculty and staff community that reflects our diverse student body.
-We encourage applications from candidates who share our vision for a campus that embraces differing backgrounds, viewpoints, and identities, and who will excel at teaching and mentoring students who are broadly diverse.
-(See our diversity statement here.)
+The college is committed to fostering a faculty and staff community that reflects our diverse student body.
+We encourage applications from candidates who share our vision for a campus that embraces differing backgrounds, viewpoints, and identities, and who will excel at teaching and mentoring a student body that is broadly diverse.
+(See our diversity statement.)

-All Cornell faculty are expected to facilitate their department's support of the College's Ingenuity core curriculum.
-The College seeks individuals who are committed to building a creative, dynamic and diverse workplace that celebrates the uniqueness of our faculty, staff and students.
-The College is committed to excellence in teaching and encourages its faculty to develop teaching strategies that capitalize on our unique academic calendar.
-Our year is divided into eight 3½ week blocks in which students enroll in a single course.
-This academic calendar allows us the freedom to take students off-campus without impinging on other course commitments.
+The college encourages interdisciplinary interests among its faculty and the development of teaching strategies that capitalize on our unique academic calendar.
+Our academic calendar allows us the freedom to take students off-campus without impinging on other course commitments.
 In addition, class size is limited to 25 students, and upper-level courses are often smaller.
-Faculty teach 6 courses during the year with the other 2 blocks reserved for ongoing research projects, course preparations, or travel to academic meetings.
+Full-time faculty teaching load is 6 courses during the academic year with the other 2 blocks reserved for ongoing research projects, course preparations, or travel to academic meetings; further opportunities for summer teaching and research supervision may also be available.

 About Cornell College

-Interested applicants should submit the following materials on Cornell's online system here:
+Interested applicants should submit the following materials through Cornell College’s online application system:

 - A letter of application/cover letter, which includes a description of any experience working with individuals from historically marginalized or underserved groups.